SAML-Toolkits/php-saml/README.md

         // Set true or don't present thi parameter and you will get an AuthContext 'exact' 'urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport'
         // Set an array with the possible auth context values: array ('urn:oasis:names:tc:SAML:2.0:ac:classes:Password', 'urn:oasis:names:tc:SAML:2.0:ac:classes:X509'), 'requestedAuthnContext' => true,

+        // Indicates if the SP will validate all received xmls.
+        // (In order to validate the xml, 'strict' and 'wantXMLValidation' must be true).
+        'wantXMLValidation' => true,
     ),

     // Contact information template, it is recommended to suply a